raphlinus/raphlinus.github.io/_posts/2021-04-22-slow-shader.md

 At this point, I had no desire to remain an ignoramus; I felt that we must know what's really going on, and determined that we shall know.
 The next step was to [read shader assembly][How To Read Shader Assembly].

 For certain GPUs, especially Radeon, this is easy, as the shader compiler is open source and widely available.
 In fact, the Radeon shader analyzer is available on the [Shader playground], a resource analogous to [Godbolt] for shaders.
-But for mobile GPUs, it's a bit harder, as the drivers are proprietary.
+But for mobile GPUs, it's a bit harder, as the vendor drivers are proprietary.

 Fortunately, for someone as determined as I was, it's possible, largely thanks to the existence of free tools, especially [Freedreno].
 I was prepared to go as deep as I needed, including getting Freedreno working on some hardware; if it performed well, that would point to the proprietary driver.
 But if the performance matched, I would easily be able to see the ISA it produced, and dig into that.

 As it turned out, I didn't have to go that far.
-The [glGetProgramBinary] function can be used to spit out a binary, and then the [disassembly tools] in Mesa could spit out disassembler for me to read.
+The [glGetProgramBinary] function can be used to spit out a binary even from the vendor driver, and then the [disassembly tools] in Mesa could spit out disassembler for me to read.
+This way, I could gain more insight into the performance characteristics of the configuration I actually care about, which is vendor drivers.
 There's a bit more complexity to this, as the drivers produce both a compressed and an uncompressed format.
 The corresponding Vulkan call is [vkGetPipelineCacheData], but I was only able to get the compressed form.
 I strongly suspect it's possible to work out the compression format, but when I got readable results from the GL route, that was good enough for me.
+(It's possible that the OpenGL and Vulkan paths would give different binaries, but I don't have any reason to believe that)

-Looking at the disassembly (the full traces are in the [piet-gpu bug]), one thing immediately stuck out.
+Looking at the disassembly (the full traces are in the [piet-gpu bug], and also in [a gist](https://gist.github.com/raphlinus/2bf7e8dcc2d2cb7a3eda3aff359f69e0)), one thing immediately stuck out.
 In the happy path, all reads from memory use the `isam` (Image SAMple) instruction, like this:

 ```
-:5:0166:0205[a0005100x_02000001x] isam (s32)(x)r0.x, r0.x, s#0, t#1
+    isam (s32)(x)r0.x, r0.x, s#0, t#1
 ```

 But in the sad path, the same memory buffer is being read with the `ldib` (LoaD Image Buffer) instruction instead:

 ```
-:6:0339:0402[c0260201x_01618001x] ldib.untyped.1d.u32.1.imm r0.y, r0.y, 1
+    ldib.untyped.1d.u32.1.imm r0.y, r0.y, 1
 ```

 Checking in with [Rob Clark], the author of Freedreno, who now works at Google also, yielded more insight.
 The `isam` instruction goes through the texture cache (TPL1), while the `ldib` instruction bypasses that and goes straight to memory.